Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 ### Session 4-I

-Our first speaker for the evening, **Dr. Vasily Sachnev** will be presenting his talk on the topic **"A New Approach for JPEG Steganalysis with a Cognitive Evolving Ensembler and Robust Feature Selection".**
+Our first speaker for the evening, **Dr. Mayank Agarwal** will be presenting his talk on the topic **"A New Approach for JPEG Steganalysis with a Cognitive Evolving Ensembler and Robust Feature Selection".**

-- Dr. Vasily is currently working as Associate Professor at The Catholic University of Korea
+- Dr. Mayank Agarwal is currently working as Assistant Professor in the Department of CSE at Indian Institute of Technology Patna.
-- He has done his PhD. in Computer and Information Systems security in the year 2009 from Korea University.
-- He has published over 30 research articles in various reputed international journals and has an experience of 12 years in serving the academia.
-- His areas of interests inlcude: Computer security and reliability, Artificial Neural Network, and Artificial Intelligence.
+- Post doctrate at Ben Gurion University of Negev, Israel.
 Over to you, sir.

 ---